 - Do you believe that just one person CAN make a difference?

 I do....and that's why I've created THE WARRIOR DOG PROJECT.

-Your generous donations will help Danny (SAV-A-VET) build their first actual facility.
+Your generous donations will help Danny (SAV-A-VET.org) build their first actual facility.
 Right now the vets & dogs are housed in rental homes.

 With your help, we can accomplish great things!
-The Warrior Dog Project will be a series of fundraisers over a period of two weeks.
-It will encompass schools, businesses, clubs and and individuals bringing awareness and participation in this great cause.
+The Warrior Dog Project will be a day of fun activities while bringing awareness and participation in this great cause.

 These dogs and their handlers have sacrificed so much for us.
 I hope you'll come out for a really fun day and learn more about The Warrior Dog Project .... and have a little fun.